nixmai18/CSE-15L-Lab-Report-1/index.md

 ```
 [user@sahara ~]$ pwd
 /home
-[user@sahara ~]$ cd messages
+[user@sahara ~]$ cd /home/lecture1
+[user@sahara ~/lecture1]$
-[user@sahara ~/lecture1/messages]$
+[user@sahara ~/lecture1]$ pwd
+/home/lecture1
 ```
 The working directory when run was home.
-This output was given because the diretory was succesfully changed to the directory titled "messages."
-Because this was a valid directory the correct output was given with no error.
-The output is not an error.
-Messages directory was within the file system.
+When using the cd command on a path to a directory, it will change the current working directory to the listed directory in the argument.
+This is not an error.

 cd command with a path to file as the argument:

 ```
-[user@sahara ~/lecture1/messages]$ pwd
+[user@sahara ~]$ pwd
-/home/lecture1/messages
+/home
-[user@sahara ~/lecture1/messages]$ cd en-us.txt
+[user@sahara ~]$ cd /home/lecture1/Hello.java
-bash: cd: en-us.txt: Not a directory
+bash: cd: /home/lecture1/Hello.java: Not a directory
 ```

-The working directory when run was messages.
-This output was given because the argument passed through the cd command was a path to an individual file and not a directory.
-The cd command is meant to change directories and if its passed through a path for a file it will return an error for the output.
+The working directory when run was home.
+When using the cd command with a path to a file, it outputs, “bash: cd: /home/lecture1/Hello.java: Not a directory”.
+This is an error because the cd command only works with a path to a folder or directory.
+Therefore, this output is an error.
-The output was an error because a file was passed through the argument instead of a directory within the file system.
-Therefore, an error will be printed.

 ## Examples Using the ls Command: